 For Thin Crust Pizza: Take the dough and cut the dough into 2 equal parts.
 Take each piece and place it cut side down on your counter.
 Use the palm of your hand to smash it down a little.
 Then start to fold the sides in on itself to create a ball.
 Cover with a tea towel and allow to sit for 30 minutes.
 Repeat with other dough half.

-For Pan Pizza: Take dough and press it down to push the air out.
+For Pan Pizza: Take dough, on a sheet pan, press it down to push the air out and spread across pan.
 Cover with a tea towel and let it rest for 30 min.

 After your dough has rested for 30 minutes, you can start to form it into your pizza crust.
-I like to form my dough on parchment paper sprinkled with cornmeal.
+I like to form my dough on parchment paper sprinkled with cornmeal or flour.

 Remove pizza from oven and brush crust with melted garlic butter immediately.
 Then sprinkle with Parmesan cheese.
 Cut and serve.